Scott Conley (American football)

 Scott Conley (born December 24, 1947) is an American football coach.
-He is the assistant athletic director for football operations at Arkansas State University, a position he has held since 2018.
+He is the director for football operations at Arkansas State University, a position he has held since 2021.
 Conley served as the head football coach at Trinity Valley Community College in Athens, Texas from 1996 to 1999 and Texas A&M University–Commerce from 2004 to 2008.
 At Trinity Valley he won a NJCAA National Football Championship and was named NJCAA National Coach of the Year in 1997.
 From 2009 to 2017, Conley was assistant athletic director for football operations and on-campus recruiting coordinator at University of North Texas, working under three head coaches, Todd Dodge, Dan McCarney, and Seth Littrell.

 Early life

 Conley was a standout athlete at Winnsboro High School and accepted a scholarship from the Texas A&M University in College Station, Texas, where he played on the freshmen varsity in 1966 before transferring to East Texas State (now Texas A&M University–Commerce).
 He graduated from East Texas State with a bachelor's degree in business administration in 1970 and later a master's degree in higher education.
 He then became assistant coach at the high school level.
 In 1977, he served as offensive coordinator on the Plano Senior High School squad that won a 4A state championship.